|

 Southwest (Ute, Hopi, and Fremont).

-Recently, I began to integrate my research in rock art studies with my teaching in the Program for Writing
+In 2007, I combined my research in rock art studies with my teaching in the Program for Writing and Rhetoric at

 |